NEW - 2020 Wisconsin ALICE Report

-ALICE, an acronym which stands for Asset Limited, Income Constrained, Employed, is a way of defining our families, neighbors and colleagues (men and women) who work hard and earn above the federal poverty level, but do not earn enough to afford a basic household budget.
+ALICE, an acronym for Asset Limited, Income Constrained, Employed, is a new way of defining and understanding the struggles of households that earn above the Federal Porverty Level, but not enough to afford basic necessities.

-ALICE educates our children, keeps us healthy, and makes our quality of life possible.
-But these low-wage jobs, often in the service sector, do not pay enough for ALICE to live on.
-These families are forced to make tough choices, such as deciding between quality childcare or paying the rent, which have long-term consequences for ALICE and our communities.
-The future success of our communities is directly tied to the financial stability of ALICE households.
+For far too many families, the cost of living outpaces what they earn.
+Yet these workers perform jobs that are critical to the functioning of local communities - educating our children, keeping us healthy, and making our quality of life possible.
+When funds run short, these households are forced to make impossible choices, such as deciding between quality child care or paying the rent, filling a prescription or fixing the car.
+These short-term decisions have long-term consequences not only for ALICE families, but for all of us.
+The future success of our communities is directly tied to the financial stability of these fragile ALICE households.

 ALICE in the Time of COVID-19

 The release of this ALICE Report for Wisconsin comes during an unprecedented crisis - the COVID-19 pandemic.
 While our world changed significantly in March 2020 with the impact of this global, dual health and economic crisis, ALICE remains central to the story in every U.S. community.
 The pandemic has exposed exactly the issues of economic fragility and widespread hardship that the ALICE data and United Way Manitowoc County work to reveal.